jaclyn-taroni/2025-mdibl-fair/instruction-material/bulk-rnaseq/01-fastp-salmon.md

 > fastp v0.23.1, time used: 351 seconds
 > ```

-The terminal interface will also look something like the following (where `ws00` and `ws00` will be replaced with your user name) to let you know it's ready to accept another command!
+The terminal interface will also look something like the following (where `ws00` will be replaced with your username) to let you know it's ready to accept another command!

 > ```
-> [ws00 ws00]$
+> [ws00@ip ~]$
 > ```

 If you run the following to list the contents of the `trimmed/` directory, you should see two FASTQ files that correspond to R1 and R2: